'Warming up' a wind instrument

 Summarising the calculations: 1% increase in frequency requires either a 6°C increase in temperature, a 3% increase in water concentration or a 6% fall in CO2 concentration, or some linear combination of these (where concentrations are measured as a fraction of all gases present).
 See the paper for details.

 A surprise.
-These results surprised me when I first saw them: from my experience playing, I hadn't expected the initial fall to be so large.
+These results surprised me when I first saw them: from my experience playing, I hadn't expected the initial fall in pitch to be so large.
+But look at the log time scale on the graph: that initial fall in pitch is rapid and then the rise starts quickly.
 If I assemble the instrument and play, I notice an increase in pitch over time, but don't notice a big initial fall.
 On reflection, I realised that I didn't think too much about the pitch in the first three seconds of playing a cold dry instrument: I'm checking that everything works.
 So my perceptual graph would be mainly the right hand side of the graph shown above.
 More about this below.

 Changes in quality and width of resonances